High Query Performance

 You can compress old, inactive data to free up space, reducing procurement and O&M costs.

-In GaussDB(DWS), data can be compressed using the following Delta Value Encoding, Dictionary, RLE, LZ4, and ZLIB algorithms.
+In GaussDB(DWS), data can be compressed using the Delta Value Encoding, Dictionary, RLE, LZ4, and ZLIB algorithms.
 The system automatically selects a compression algorithm based on data characteristics.
 The average compression ratio is 7:1.
 Compressed data can be directly accessed and is transparent to services, greatly reducing the preparation time before accessing historical data.